-Objects declared as characters (char) are large enough to store any member of the implementation's character set, and if a genuine character is stored in a character variable, its value is equivalent to the integer code for that character.
+Objects declared as characters (char) are large enough to store any member of the implementation's character set, and if a genuine character from that character set is stored in a character variable, its value is equivalent to the integer code for that character.
 Other quantities may be stored into character variables, but the implementation is machine-dependent.
-On the PDP-11, characters are stored as signed 8-bit integers, and the character set is ASCII.

-Up to three sizes of integer, declared short int, int, and long int are available.
-Longer integers provide no less storage than shorter ones, but the implementation may make either short integers, or long integers, or both equivalent to plain integers.
-'Plain' integers have the natural size suggested by the host machine architecture; the other sizes are provided to meet special needs.
-On the PDP-11, short and plain integers are both represented in 16-bit 2's complement notation.
-Long integers are 32-bit 2's complement.
+Up to three sizes of integer, declared short int, int, and long int, are available.
+Longer integers provide no less storage than shorter ones, but the implementation may make either short integers, or long integers, or both, equivalent to plain integers.
+"Plain" integers have the natural size suggested by the host machine architecture; the other sizes are provided to meet special needs.